Yiru-Jiao/Conflict-detection-MFaM/localdata/readme.md

 - **v**: Relative speed (m/s) calculated as the difference between speeds of vehicles.
 - **speed**: Speed of the ego vehicle.
 - **event/conflict**: Boolean flag indicating if a conflict is observed (different naming conventions are used in various stages).
-- **round_v**: A quantized form of vehicle speed used for grouping data in inference routines.
+- **round_v**: A discrete form of vehicle speed used for grouping data in inference routines.
 - **ttc**: Time-to-collision, calculated as spacing divided by relative speed.
 - **precedingId**: Identifier for the vehicle in front (used in filtering for lane consistency).